dicepencilpaper/PerilousVentures/perilous_ventures_rulebook.md

 A character's wealth level is only affected by any purchases performed at their current wealth level and the adjacent lower level.
 Player characters will have at the start 1d6+4 wealth points available.
 For every single purchase made at the current level, or for every 10 purchases made at the immediate lower level, the character will lose 1 wealth point.

+If the character decides to buy an item from the next highest wealth level, they will lose all their wealth points and go down a wealth level.

 Any purchases made from items belonging to two or more levels down are inconsequential to the character.
 For example, an Upscale character buying items of Modest cost doesn't lose any wealth points.

 If a character loses all their wealth points, they in fact go down to the next lower wealth level with 10 wealth points, with all the disadvantages that implies.